XKaguya/ChatPlugin/README.md

 A plugin based on Exiled for SCP:SL.
 This plugin allows player use keyboard to communicate with teammates.
 This plugin send message to same side as player's.

 # There's currently no English support.
-If you need it, Always welcom to pull a request about it or open a issue for that.
+If you need it, Always welcome to pull a request about it or open a issue for that.
 I'll do if i have time.

 ## Legacy Chat Mode